mlam9/testGit/README.md

 5) In Terminal type 'git push -u origin master'.
 This will push anything added in step 4 to GitHub repo.

+6) Anything else that is already in GitHub will undergo Step 2, 3, 5 respectfully.